-6. In early 2012 East Lothian Council commenced public engagement on the preparation of its Local Development Plan.
+- 6. In early 2012 East Lothian Council commenced public engagement on the preparation of its Local Development Plan.
 It did this with a series of community events as well as a 'call for sites' exercise.
 Members of the public, landowners, agents and any other interested parties were invited to suggest potential development sites to be considered at MIR stage.
-Responders filled in a 'Development Options Appraisal Form' to provide information about the potential site, its proposed land use, and any potential impacts on the environment that could arise from its development.

-- 7. Almost 100 site submissions were received in response to the initial call for sites which concluded in March 2012; however, submissions were accepted until the final deadline of 14th April 2013.
+Responders filled in a 'Development Options Appraisal Form' to provide information about the potential site, its proposed land use, and any potential impacts on the environment that could arise from its development. - 7.
+Almost 100 site submissions were received in response to the initial call for sites which concluded in March 2012; however, submissions were accepted until the final deadline of 14th April 2013.
 In addition, a number of additional sites have been considered as part of the assessment including those put forward for the SESPlan Main Issues Report.
-The vast majority of site submissions promote housing development, however there are a small number of site submissions for business land, mixed use development, mineral extraction and for nature conservation/open space. - 8.
-To help inform the MIR a comprehensive assessment of all sites has been carried out.
+The vast majority of site submissions promote housing development, however there are a small number of site submissions for business land, mixed use development, mineral extraction and for nature conservation/open space.
+In addition, the Council itself put forward proposed sites for cemetery extensions, and additional potential sites for employment land in North Berwick following a Council meeting in November 2015, which have also been assessed. - 8.
+To help inform the LDP a comprehensive assessment of all sites submitted for consideration has been carried out.
 All sites were assessed in the same way, using an assessment form that was designed to cover relevant planning and environmental consideration to assess how suitable a site may be for development.
 Importantly, key SEA questions were incorporated into the site assessment form.
 This means that sites being assessed for the purposes of the MIR were also subject to SEA at the same time.